 Just as this Spock won't use her given name even though he knows that another version of him is having sex with her.
 He insists on calling her "Miss Chapel" or "Nurse Chapel."

 Just as her Spock has never learned to shorten Christine to Chris, the name she prefers.
 No one here calls her that, except Kirk, but she thinks he does it because he likes to call her that, not because he knows she wants to be called that.

-He is younger than her Spock, younger than his son-non-son.
+He's younger than her Spock, his son-non-son.